cchudzicki-ocw-testing/14.771-fall-2021/content/pages/lecture-slides.md

 Covers theoretical and empirical evidence on how people save.
 Starts with the neoclassical model, then covers behavioral models.

-{{% resource_link "419d5e5b-d662-4e1a-a114-3ae0a48525c6" "**Session 11: Demand for Health (Part 1) (PDF - 1.0MB)**" %}}
+{{% resource_link "419d5e5b-d662-4e1a-a114-3ae0a48525c6" "**Sessions 11–12: Demand for Health  (PDF - 1.0MB)**" %}}

 Taught by: Prof. Esther Duflo

 Discusses issues with the demand for health care, including the low demand for preventative health care but high demand for curative health care.
 Large focus on the role of social networks and how to test for this.

-{{% resource_link "269f9b76-4c27-405a-9ae3-f775e9901f10" "**Session 12: Demand for Health (Part 2) (PDF - 1.3MB)**" %}}

-Taught by: Prof. Esther Duflo

-Concludes discussion of demand for health care.
-At the brief, briefly introduces supply of health care, covering the “know-do” gap, private vs public healthcare, and strengthening incentives.
+Briefly introduces supply of health care, covering the “know-do” gap, private vs public healthcare, and strengthening incentives.

 {{% resource_link "bf980cd1-0d9a-4f95-a60c-7b71acfc87db" "**Session 13: Family (PDF - 1.0MB)**" %}}